GarciaPL/argos-in-stock-filter/README.md

 ### Updating to a new version

 When a new release is published:
-1. Download the new ZIP from the [releases page](https://github.com/GarciaPL/argos-in-stock-filter/releases)
+1. Download the new ZIP from the [repository](https://github.com/GarciaPL/argos-in-stock-filter)
 2. Extract it, **replacing the old folder** (same location as before)
 3. Go to `chrome://extensions` and click the refresh/reload icon on the Argos In-Stock Filter card